 Making the most of your PDR - reviewee (PDF)Career conversations for individuals (PDF)

 You should.
-Preferable 60/40 in your favour, at worst, it should be 50/50.
+Preferably 60/40 in your favour, at worst, it should be 50/50.
 Remember, it is your PDR.
-Having said that, everyone is different, and some people find it easier if their manager takes the lead.
+Having said that, everyone is different, and some people find it easier if their reviewer takes the lead.